Moab, Utah, will investigate police response to Gabby Petito and her fiancé's domestic dispute - KRDO

 The dispute, as well as an incident at a Wyoming restaurant, illuminates the growing stresses and tensions in their relationship even as they documented a sunnier version of their journey on social media.

 The police interaction came about two weeks before Petito last communicated with her family.
 Laundrie returned to his parents’ home in Florida without her on September 1, and her family reported her missing 10 days later.
-Her body was found on Sunday in Wyoming near where the couple had last been seen together, and a coroner determined she died by homicide.
+Her body was found September 19 in Wyoming near where the couple had last been seen together, and a coroner determined she died by homicide.

 With the power of hindsight, Moab said investigators will be gathering all the facts and evidence to evaluate the police response to the incident.